About the Journal

 For JPAM Authors

-JPAM reviews and publishes articles under five categories: Feature Research Articles, Point/Counterpoint, Methods for Policy Analysis, Professional Practice, Policy Retrospectives, as well as Book Reviews.
-The section editor for Point/Counterpoint is Theodore Joyce.
-The section editor for Methods for Policy Analysis is Burt S. Barnow.
-The section editor for Policy Retrospectives is Ingrid Gould-Ellen.
-Michael Shires is the editor of Book Reviews.
-All submissions should follow the JPAM style sheet
+JPAM reviews and publishes articles under five categories: Feature Research Articles, Point/Counterpoint, Methods for Policy Analysis, Professional Practice, and Policy Retrospectives, as well as Book Reviews.
+All submissions should follow the JPAM style sheet.

 Submissions should be 30-45 pages in length using double-spaced, 12-point typescript, including references.
 The page limits apply to the body of text and references, along with tables and figures.
 No more than two figures should be placed on a single page of a submission.
 Papers longer than the maximum length will be returned to authors for modification prior to review.
 All appendices appear online and do not count as part of allowable page totals for submissions but should be included within the same file as the research article following all materials intended for publication.